 Even though this was 20 years ago, we were already creating essays, reports, and presentation boards on computers.
 Because they were more persuasive.
 What you might expect from a Japanese university is trained in Canada starting from middle school.

 Another key point is the increasing number of elective courses.
 You must choose: will you study Spanish, theater, or finance?
-As you advance through the grades, the options multiply.
+As you advance through the grades, the choices multiply.

 This inevitably forces you to consider your interests and strengths, and life planning begins here.
-Before thinking about what's needed for entrance exams, you must consider what's needed for yourself.
-This might be a freedom accompanied by responsibility that doesn't yet exist in Japan.
+Before thinking about what's needed for entrance exams, you must first consider what you personally need.
+This might be a freedom accompanied by responsibility that Japan still lacks.